-(C) Kirstenbosch Botanical Gardens.
+(C) Optional visit to Kirstenbosch Botanical Gardens.
 This tour is for garden and bird lovers.
-One of the world’s most famous gardens, Kirstenbosch is a showcase of all the Southern African flowers and trees.
+One of the world’s most famous gardens, Kirstenbosch is a showcase of Southern African flowers and trees.
 Beautiful views.
 Excellent shopping.

 The drive to Cape Point also includes a photo stop at a the top of Chapman’s Peak Drive and a visit to the African Penguin colony at Boulder’s Beach, Simon’s Town.
 Lunch is taken at a suitable restaurant with amazing views, en route.